Satono Diamond: Assessment and awards

 In the 2016 JRA Awards, Satono Diamond was named Best Three-Year-Old Colt as he took 286 of the 291 votes.
 In the poll to determine the Japanese Horse of the Year, he finished third in the voting behind Kitasan Black and Maurice.
 In the 2016 edition of the World's Best Racehorse Rankings he was given a rating of 123, making him the 12th best racehorse in the world, and the third-best three-year-old colt behind Arrogate and Almanzor.

 In popular culture

-An anthropomorphized version of Satono Diamond appears as a character in Umamusume: Pretty Derby.
+An anthropomorphized version of Satono Diamond appears as a character in the multimedia franchise Umamusume: Pretty Derby, voiced by Hina Tachibana.
+She is depicted as the childhood friend and rival of Kitasan Black who enrolls in Tracen Academy to follow in the footsteps of her idol, Mejiro McQueen.
+As a young lady of the wealthy Satono family household, she aspires to break her family's jinx of never winning a Grade I race by becoming an acclaimed racer herself.
+She initially made an appearance in the anime's second season, before becoming a major character in the third season.